Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Unresolved Sexual Tension: With Kíli.

 - What Happened to the Mouse?: We get little closure on her, and given that she's a Canon Foreigner there's nothing in the original to go on.
+It's possible, though, that she died of heartbreak after Kíli dies, or she left to Valinor to heal her broken heart.

 - What Is This Thing You Call "Love"?: Seems unfamiliar with or unwilling to acknowledge romantic love.
 While cradling Kíli's body, she even tearfully asks Thranduil if this is love and if so, she doesn't want it.
 This actually leads to one of Thranduil's very few truly non-Jerkass interactions in the whole trilogy.